Reliability Services in the Manufacturing Phase

 Highly Accelerate Stress Screening (HASS) / HASS Auditing (HASA)

-Check out our brand new HALT / HASS / AFR Calculator, first ever calculator that can predict field reliability from HALT Results and can estimate HASS and HASA profiles.
+Check out our HALT / HASS / AFR Calculator, first ever calculator that can predict field reliability from HALT Results and can estimate HASS and HASA profiles.

 In May of this year, the lab celebrates its 14th birthday, making it the 2nd longest running HALT & HASS lab in the world.
 The Santa Clara lab was started in May, 1995 by Mike Silverman when he was an employee of QualMark.
 Mike ran the lab for 5 years before leaving to start Ops A La Carte in 2000.
 Then three years ago, Ops A La Carte purchased the facility from QualMark.
 Below is our new logo for the lab.